kuanfandevops/zeva2/developer-guide.md

 (5) During development, database queries are logged; please keep an eye on them as you develop to ensure your code is not generating an excessive number of queries, or returning data you don't need.

+(6) In production, there may be multiple instances of the `next` service and the `bullmq` service; if that's the case, we will have to manually set the Prisma connection pool size (probably using an environment variable; also, please see: https://www.prisma.io/docs/orm/prisma-client/setup-and-configuration/databases-connections#recommended-connection-pool-size)

 ## TypeScript

 We're using TypeScript!